dell/omnia/docs/source/Roles/Platform/InstallJupyterhub.rst

 **Prerequisites**

 * Ensure the kubernetes cluster is setup and working.
-If NVidia or AMD GPU acceleration is required for the notebook, install the Kubernetes NVidia or AMD GPU device plugin during Kubernetes deployment.
 * Ensure the inventory file includes a ``kube_control_plane`` group listing all cluster nodes.
 * Review the ``tools/jupyter_config.yml`` file to ensure that the deployment meets your requirements.
 If not, modify the file.
 * Update the ``input/config/<operating_system>/<operating_system_version>/jupyter.json`` file with the correct jupyter helm chart version required.
 The default value is **3.2.0**.